Introducing BenchmarkLlm: A Comprehensive Framework for Benchmarking LLM Agents

 [BenchmarkLlm("single-agent", Baseline = true, Description = "Single agent baseline")]

-public async Task<BenchmarkOutput> SingleAgent(string prompt)
+public async Task<string> SingleAgent(string prompt)

 {

-var (workflow, agentModels) = SingleAgentPipeline.Create();
+var workflow = SingleAgentPipeline.Create();

-var content = await WorkflowRunner.RunAsync(workflow, prompt);
+return await WorkflowRunner.RunAsync(workflow, prompt);

 }